 So why is it that despite these issues and decades of research demonstrating poor reliability of diagnostic palpation tests do so many therapists continue to use them, and are adamant that they can feel things that evidence says they cant?

 Well, I think its a combination of ignorance, ego, and fear.
-Most therapists who continue to use these palpation tests simply haven’t kept up with the research, and are unaware of these reliability issues, and more importantly that these tests are not correlated with patients pain or problems.
+Most therapists who continue to use these palpation tests simply haven’t kept up with the research and are unaware of these reliability issues, and more importantly that these tests are not correlated with patients pain or problems.

-Those therapists that are aware, or have read this research yet still continue to use and teach these diagnostic palpation tests usually do so due to cognitive dissonance.
+Those therapists that are aware, or have read this research, yet still continue to use and teach these diagnostic palpation tests usually do so due to cognitive dissonance.
 Usually, their ego refuses to let them abandon something that they have spent so long working on to perfect, and which has involved investing a lot of time, energy, and money to learn.

 The final reason I think many therapists refuse to abandon these unreliable and unevidenced diagnostic palpation tests is fear.
 A fear of inadequacy.
 Many therapists are just not comfortable or confident with themselves or their position within healthcare, often feeling inferior and subservient to our medical and surgical colleagues.
 So to inflate their position and give them more confidence they often claim to be able to do highly specialised and skilled things which others can not.
-This is both sad and embarrassing.

-Therapists don’t need superhuman powers of palpation to be respected.
+But therapists don’t need superhuman powers of palpation to be respected.
 Therapists don’t need Jedi manual therapy skills or belief in mysterious, mystical forces to be confident in what they do.
 If more therapists just had more confidence in the simple basic things such as getting people in pain and disability back to the things they want to do, with advice, reassurance, encouragement, activity, and of course exercise, then I think we would be respected even more by our colleagues.